2003 New Brunswick general election

-The 2003 New Brunswick general election was held on June 9, 2003, to elect 55 members to the 55th New Brunswick Legislative Assembly.
-Although polls initially suggested a landslide victory for Premier Bernard Lord's Progressive Conservative Party of New Brunswick, the dynamics of the race shifted after Shawn Graham, leader of the Liberal Party of New Brunswick, took on auto insurance rates as a key issue of his campaign.
-Lord and the Progressive Conservatives were ultimately re-elected by a narrow margin of just 2 seats.
+The 2003 New Brunswick general election was held on June 9, 2003, to elect the 55 members of the 55th New Brunswick Legislative Assembly.

+Although early polls suggested a landslide victory for the incumbent Progressive Conservatives of Premier Bernard Lord, the dynamics of the race shifted after Shawn Graham, leader of the Liberal Party, made auto insurance rates a key issue of his campaign.

+Lord and the Progressive Conservatives were ultimately re-elected, but with their majority government reduced to just one seat, finishing only two seats ahead of Graham's Liberals.
+The New Democrats held their sole seat in the legislature.

 Campaign

-Leading up to the election, New Brunswick its car insurance rates skyrocket.
+Leading up to the election, New Brunswick had its car insurance rates skyrocket.
 The Liberal Party of New Brunswick consequently focused its campaign on three points: